-1. Partnerships: The PSN program is intended to increase partnerships between federal, state, and local agencies through the formation of a local PSN task force.
-Coordinated by the USAO, the PSN task force typically includes both federal and local prosecutors; federal, state and local law enforcement agencies; and correctional agencies, including local probation and parole agencies.
-Nearly all PSN task forces include additional members, such as representatives of local governments, social service providers, neighborhood leaders, members of the faith community, non-profits, business leaders, educators, and health care providers.
+- 1. Partnerships: The PSN program is intended to increase partnerships among federal, state, and local agencies through the formation of a local PSN task force.
+Coordinated by the USAO, the PSN task force typically includes both federal and local prosecutors; federal, state, and local law enforcement agencies; and correctional agencies, including local probation and parole agencies.
+Nearly all PSN task forces include additional members, such as representatives of local governments, social service providers, neighborhood leaders, members of the faith community, non-profit organizations, business leaders, educators, and health care providers.
 The PSN evaluation conducted by MSU suggested that in general, the involvement of more community stakeholders translated to better case selection and greater attention being paid to both prevention and deterrence as important parts of the strategic plan-that is, a better functioning task force.
 MSU's findings also suggested that the degree to which the district had a positive history of working collaboratively with state and local law enforcement agencies and community groups led to better PSN outcomes.
-Collaborative working relationships under strong leadership enhanced success.

-2. Strategic Planning and Research Integration: PSN is a problem-solving program, based on a strategic planning process in which jurisdictions should define the specific components of their gun and/or gang violence problem with the help of research data and design focused strategies to target these problem components through enforcement/prosecution, deterrence, and prevention.
-Recognizing that crime problems, including gun and gang violence, illegal drug sales and distribution, as well as other violent crime, vary from community to community across the United States, PSN includes a commitment to tailor the program to the local crime issue and to be intelligence-led and data-driven.
+Collaborative working relationships under strong leadership enhanced success. - 2.
+Strategic Planning, Crime Analysis and Research Integration: PSN is a problem-solving program, based on a strategic planning process in which jurisdictions should define the specific components of their gun and/or gang violence problem with the help of proactive crime analysis, and research data and design-focused strategies to target these problem components through enforcement/prosecution, deterrence, and prevention.
+Recognizing that crime problems, including gun and gang violence, illegal drug sales and distribution, as well as other related violent crime and violent offenders vary from community to community across the United States,

-&lt;sup>1 McGarrell, E.F., et al. February 2009.
-"Project Safe Neighborhoods - A National Program to Reduce Gun Crime: Final Project Report."
-Final Report submitted to the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+1 McGarrell, E.F., et al. February 2009.
+"Project Safe Neighborhoods-A National Program to Reduce Gun Crime: Final Project Report."
+Final Report submitted to the National Institute of Justice.
+Washington, D.C.: Office of Justice Programs, U.S. Department of Justice.